Pet House: Origins and growth

 The college administration believes that the pet house provides a good on-campus experience and improves the college's competitiveness in recruiting potential students.

 Policies

 The college only permits "family pets" that have been owned by the student's family for greater than one year.
 Cats, dogs (except large breeds), small birds, hamsters, gerbils, guinea pigs, turtles, and fish are all approved for the Pet House.
 All pets must have a clean bill of health from a veterinarian; all dogs and cats must be spayed or neutered.
 Pets are not permitted in the classroom.
+Moreover, your pet too should have a passport, if you want to take your pet abroad with you.